 My recommenders haven't submitted their letter of recommendation yet.
 Is my application still eligible?

 Yes, your application is still eligible for review.
-We will offer a grace period of one week after the December 1st deadline for your recommenders to submit their letter.
-If your recommender has still not submitted by the end of this grace period, their letter will not be considered by the review committee.
+We will offer a grace period of two days after the December 1st deadline for your recommenders to submit their letter.
+If your recommender has still not submitted their letter by by the end of this grace period (December 3rd), their letter will not be considered by the review committee.

 Do I need an official translation of my unofficial transcript?